MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-authentication/static-web-app-with-api/configure-source-code-for-msal.md

 In this article, learn to configure a Static web app and API to use the [MSAL.js SDK](https://github.com/AzureAD/microsoft-authentication-library-for-js) to authenticate users both on the client app and on the Azure Function API.

 The general steps for this article are:
-* Cloning the full client/API sample.
+1. Clone the full client/API sample.
-* Set the MSAL configuration values you obtained when you registered the Microsoft identity platform application.
+1. Set the MSAL configuration values you obtained when you registered the Microsoft identity platform application.
-* Run the application locally.
+1. Run the application locally.

 The React app passes an authenticated user's access token to the Function API so that the API can act on behalf of the user.
 This specific API calls the Microsoft Graph, _as an example_ of calling an Azure service.